 Now, if you do get a few bad reviews, what can you do?
 People are definitely going to see those comments.
 While Google will not allow you to delete those comments, you can push them down a few pages by asking your loyal and satisfied customers to pen down positive reviews about you and your products.
 As much as negative reviews affect your client flow so do the positive ones.
 And if your positive reviews outdo your negative ones, then you have nothing to worry about.

 So if social media isn’t the key to gaining better search engine rankings, then what is?

 According to R.L.
 Adams, author of “SEO 2017: Master Search Engine Optimization” (R.L Adams Blog ), there a few things you can do to ease your way into higher SEO rankings.
 But first, you need to gain Google’s trust.
 This is going to be much more difficult for a new website as opposed to a website that has been on Google’s radar much earlier.
 Mr. Adams says that there are three ways of gaining Google’s trust:

 The Index Age of your website counts, not the day it was registered or released.

 Your website needs to be knowledgeable about the links you attach to it.

-Last but not the least; you need to focus on your content which has to be well-written, keytag specific and engagingly captivating.
+Last but not the least, you need to focus on your content which has to be well-written, keytag specific and engagingly captivating.

 R.L.
 Adams has written an article for Forbes talking about the 8 Crucial Rules For Dominating Google's Search Results (Crucial Rules for Dominating Google Search Results).
-I advise you to read it to get a much better understanding of Search optimization and going at it the right way.
+I advise you to read it to get a much better understanding of Search optimization and going about it the right way.